rarescosma/getbetter.ro/content/journal/2021-08-18-chris-wedding.md

-Title: Venturing through the Rheinland to celebrate the wedding of a close friend
+Title: Brozzky wedding in the Rheinland

 ## Photos